Nicola Lacorte

-Nicola Lacorte (born 1 June 2007) is an Italian racing driver who competes in the IMSA SportsCar Championship for Cetilar Racing.
-He previously competed in the FIA Formula 3 Championship for DAMS Lucas Oil as part of the Alpine Academy.
+Nicola Lacorte (born 1 June 2007) is an Italian racing driver who last competed in the FIA Formula 3 Championship for DAMS Lucas Oil.

-Lacorte is the son of pharmaceutical entrepreneur Roberto Lacorte.
-He was a race-winner in the Italian F4 Championship.
+Lacorte is the son of pharmaceutical entrepreneur and amateur sports car racer Roberto Lacorte, the owner of Cetilar Racing.
+He is a former member of the Alpine Academy, and a race-winner in the Italian F4 Championship.

 Career

 Karting

 Lacorte finished 56th in the 2021 FIA Karting European Championship.
 In July 2022, he contested in a scouting camp conducted by the Ferrari Driver Academy.

 Formula 4

 Lacorte racing at the Red Bull Ring during the 2022 Italian F4 Championship.

 2022

 Lacorte made his single-seater debut at the Red Bull Ring round of the 2022 Italian F4 Championship with Iron Lynx.
 His only points came in his first race, where he ended 28th in the standings.

 2023

 Lacorte driving at the Mugello Circuit during the 2023 Italian F4 Championship.

 Lacorte signed with Prema Racing in 2023 to compete in Formula 4 UAE and Italian F4.
-In the former, the Italian did not have a very successful campaign; he only managed two points finishes and was 24th in the standings with five points.
+In the former, he did not have a very successful campaign; he only managed two points finishes and was 24th in the standings with five points.
 In his main campaign, he started the season well with a third placed podium in the first race in Imola.
 He proceeded to take his first win during the third race after polesitter and teammate Ugo Ugochukwu was eliminated on the opening lap.
 However, those were his only podiums of the season, as Lacorte placed ninth in the standings with only seven further points finishes.